elastic/prodfiler-documentation/ecs.md

 Both scripts are _not_ idempotent so they should be executed from AWS credentials with the proper authorizations to manage the impacted resources.
-If the script fails during the execution, the resources created so far will have to be deleted manually for the script to succeed on then next run.
+If the script fails during the execution, the resources created so far will have to be deleted manually for the script to succeed on the next run.

-Scripts use AWS CLI v2, refer to [the official doc](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) to set it up.
+Scripts use AWS CLI v2, refer to [the official documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) to set it up.

-To see the help message, call the scripts with `-h` or `--help`.
+To see the help message, execute the scripts with `-h` or `--help`.

 ### Authentication and secrets

-Use the provided credentials to access the private Docker image as arguments of this script.
+Pass the provided credentials as arguments to this script in order to access the private Docker image.
 Replace the `<PASSWORD>` placeholder content with the token released to you by your Optimyze contact.
 Run this command from the root of the `scripts/ecs/awscli` directory: